Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

 Arkansas Stats and Trends

-- Arkansas has hit the over in 60% of its opportunities this year (three times in five games with a set point total).
+- Arkansas has eclipsed the over/under in 60% of its opportunities this season (three times over five games with a set point total).

-- Arkansas is 5-0 against the spread and 4-0 overall in games when it scores more than 5.8 points.
+- Arkansas is 5-0 against the spread and 4-0 overall when the team puts up more than 5.8 points.

-- In games that Arkansas churns out more than 185.3 yards, the team is 5-0 against the spread and 4-0 overall.
+- When Arkansas piles up over 185.3 yards, the team is 5-0 against the spread and 4-0 overall.

 - This season the Razorbacks have two turnovers, seven fewer than the Bulldogs have takeaways (9).